Professor and Teacher Supervisor

-Professor Pour-Khorshid is one of the editors, authors, and organizers collaborating on the upcoming book Lessons in Liberation: An Abolitionist Toolkit for K-12 Educators, which will be published through AK Press and released in the summer of 2021.
-This toolkit is a collaboration between the Education for Liberation, Critical Resistance, and several other grassroots abolitionist and justice centered collectives.
-Research interests of Professor Pour-Khorshid include: critical and healing-centered racial affinity approaches, grassroots teacher organizing, critical professional development, abolitionist teaching, and healing-centered approaches to supporting educators within and outside of the field.
+Dr. Pour-Khorshid is one of the organizers, editors, and contributing authors of the book, Lessons in Liberation: An Abolitionist Toolkit for K-12 Educators, a collaboration between the Education for Liberation Network, Critical Resistance, and several other grassroots abolitionist and justice centered collectives.

 - Chabot College, A.A. in Liberal Arts, 2004

 - The University of California, Davis Educational Opportunity Program’s Award for Significant Impact on First-Generation Undergraduate Students Cultivating Growth, Performance and Educational Equity, 2020.

 - Outstanding Global Glimpse Educator, 2019

 - International Award Winning Author for "No Estas Solo", Latino Book Award, 2018